 ‘The team provides excellent practical advice to corporates which it achieves through its collaborative ethos within the team.’

 Qatar Free Zone Authority

-- Advising Laing O’Rourke on a number of criminal matters and health and safety executive investigations into breaches of health and safety law, as well as representing the client through all stages of an inquest.
+- Advising LOR (and two of its subsidiaries) on a number of criminal matters and Health and Safety Executive investigations into breaches of health and safety law.

 - Drafting anti-money laundering and counter terrorism, anti-bribery policies and health and safety regulations for the free zone in the state of Qatar.